michaelkandziora/automa-it/README.md

 ## Contribution

-Contributions to Scriptus Maximus are welcome.
+Contributions to automa-it are welcome.
 Please submit your pull requests or open an issue if you want to suggest improvements.

 ## License